You wanna get hiiiigh?

 Order hot, sugary drinks like coffee to help with nausea and ease your mind.
 It’s also not a bad idea to eat some food.

-Luckily, Amsterdam coffeeshops will have some light meals and drinks on the menu to cater for your stoner needs.
+Luckily, most coffeeshops will have some light meals and drinks on the menu to cater for your stoner needs.

-If you want to visit the best coffeeshops in Amsterdam, you’ll need to do some research.
+If you want to visit the best weed coffeeshops in Amsterdam, you’ll need to do some research.

 Or you can throw caution to the wind and walk into the first establishment you find and see if you like the vibe.

-I decided to do a mix of both during our week in Amsterdam.
+I decided to do a mix of both.

 First, we tried two well-known coffeeshops with excellent reviews and a few awards under their belts.
-Then we tried walk-ins at two other shops while exploring the city during the day.
+Then we tried walk-ins at two other shops while exploring the city.

 Barney’s Coffee Shop